 Many forms show the submit button as visually enabled but block the click handler until a debounced validation finishes.
 Claude’s click fires too early, gets silently swallowed, and the page stays put.

-How to spot it: Manually click the button immediately after typing — if nothing happens for 500-1500ms then it works, this is your case.
+How to spot it: Manually click the button immediately after typing.
+If nothing happens for 500-1500ms and then it works, this is your case.

 3. Screenshot taken before the DOM settled

-Claude’s screenshot tool fires after a fixed delay (often 800-1500ms).
-If the page does a full client-side route change with a spinner that takes 2s, Claude screenshots the spinner state and concludes “still loading, click again” — even though a click during loading is now wrong.
+The screenshot is just another tool call, so timing depends entirely on your agent loop.
+If the page does a full client-side route change with a spinner that takes 2s and your loop screenshots immediately, Claude captures the spinner state and concludes “still loading, click again” — even though a click during loading is now wrong.

-How to spot it: The screenshot transcript shows a spinner / skeleton at the position where content should be, and Claude keeps clicking the now-stale CTA.
+How to spot it: The screenshot shows a spinner or skeleton where content should be, and Claude keeps clicking the now-stale call to action.

-If the browser zoom level, devicePixelRatio, or window size changed between turns (auto-resize, sidebar collapse, virtual keyboard on mobile emulation), the pixel coordinates Claude computed earlier no longer point at the same DOM element.
+- Resize drift: if the browser zoom level, window size, or layout changed between turns (auto-resize, sidebar collapse, virtual keyboard on mobile emulation), the coordinates Claude computed earlier no longer point at the same DOM element.

-How to spot it: Compare two consecutive screenshots — if the button moved by more than a few px between turns but Claude is clicking the old position, this is it.
+How to spot it: Compare two consecutive screenshots — if the button moved between turns but Claude clicks the old position, it is resize drift.
+If clicks are consistently offset in one direction (e.g. always low-and-right), it is a scaling mismatch, not drift.

 5. Confirmation dialog rendered offscreen or in a portal Claude does not see

-Some UIs portal their modals to document.body at a position that Claude’s screenshot region misses (e.g. top of page when current scroll is mid-page).
-Claude sees an unchanged form, the modal is sitting offscreen waiting for input.
+Some UIs portal their modals to document.body at a position outside Claude’s current view (e.g. top of the document while the scroll is mid-page).
+Claude sees an unchanged form; the modal is waiting offscreen.

-How to spot it: Scroll to top of page manually and check — if there is a modal there blocking the page, Claude needs to be told to scroll up first.
+How to spot it: Scroll to the top of the page manually.
+If there is a modal there blocking the page, Claude needs to be told to scroll up first.

-6. The page genuinely succeeded but the success indicator is too subtle
+6. The page genuinely succeeded but the success cue is too subtle

-A toast that fades in 200ms then fades out 1.5s later.
+A toast that fades in over 200ms then fades out 1.5s later.
 A green border that lasts 800ms.
-By the time Claude’s next screenshot fires, the success signal is gone, so Claude thinks the action failed.
+Tiny status text Claude cannot read at the downscaled resolution.
+By the time the next screenshot fires, the success signal is gone, so Claude thinks the action failed.

-How to spot it: Watch the page manually after the action — if the success indicator is visible for less than 2 seconds, Claude will likely miss it.
+How to spot it: Watch the page manually after the action.
+If the success indicator is visible for less than 2 seconds, or the text is smaller than the surrounding body copy, Claude will likely miss it.

 Before you start